 So, for vocals this might mean after an EQ, compressor and some kind of gentle modulation processing.
 The reason for this is that by the time the vocal signal reaches the end of this chain, incremental audio artefacts from the compressor and modulation effect might have become audible when summed together.
 In this case, you could add it at the end of your chain and before any reverbs or delays.

-For a heavily distorted guitar, you will want to put your noise gate at the beginning of your processing chain, either before or after your EQ.
+For a heavily distorted guitar, you will want to put this tool at the beginning of your processing chain, either before or after your EQ.
 The reason for this is because a heavily distorted guitar picks up every finger and hand movement the guitarist makes.
 To maintain the perception of polished recorded sound and keep guitar riffs and licks clean, you will want to add a noise gate to block all the fumbling screeching noises.

 Another example could be drums.
 Say you have picked up a lot of unwanted room ambience on your mics and want to minimise this ambience.
 Here, you could place your noise gate at the beginning of the signal chain.
 This way you can eliminate unnecessary sound and unwanted frequencies before you come to EQ your drums and apply the rest of your effects.